phques/pqLayouts/pqLayouts/layouts/readme.txt

   any text after the 2 parameters is ignored (can be used for comments)

-k2k a y			a outputs y, shift-a not mapped k2k +a Y		shift-a outputs Y (can only specify shifted key)
+k2k a y			a outputs y, shift-a not mapped k2k +a Y		shift-a outputs Y

 k2k d *			d outputs *,  shift-8 !!
 k2k d +8		d outputs *, shift-8 same as prev example